All Episodes

 We kicked them out.

-The Democrats use that against us and say, well, you pull troops out of Afghanistan and you moved them over to Iraq and now to the back, and now we've got John Kerry saying that we need to deploy troops back into Somalia.
+The Democrats use that against us and say, well, you pulled troops out of Afghanistan and you moved them over to Iraq and now they're back.

-I'm not asking you to read tea leaves here, but but how do you think this would pan out?
+I'm not asking you to read tea leaves here, but how do you think this would pan out?

-I think everybody deserves to.
+I think everybody deserves to lose.

 I think the Iraqis deserve to lose.

-I think the terrorists deserve to win, I think the Democrats deserve to win.
+I think the terrorists deserve to win.

 I think the good guys have just totally botched this, and they need to be taught a lesson.